 - PBL

-- Lectures
+- Knowledge Clips

 - Learning by doing

 - Peer-to-peer learning

-Course objectives

 The objective of this course is to develop the skills of academic legal research and writing, with a view to enabling students to become self-sufficient in their academic writing endeavours, including notably (but certainly not only) the Bachelor's Essay.
-By the second year of their studies, students have already acquired basic knowledge of the technical aspects of academic research and writing through the course "Skills: Legal Research and Reasoning", and this course seeks to build on this knowledge by further expanding, deepening and practicing students' writing skills with the introduction of new concepts and insights.
-This will necessitate an independent work attitude on the part of the students and the ability to gauge the quality of one's own work, and the work of others, on the basis of the guidance received during the course.
+By the second year of their studies, students have already acquired basic knowledge of the technical aspects of academic research through the course "Skills: Legal Research and Reasoning".
+This course seeks to build on this knowledge by further expanding, deepening and practicing students' writing skills with the introduction of new concepts and insights.
+This requires an independent work attitude on the part of the students and the ability to gauge the quality of one's own work, and the work of others, on the basis of the guidance received during the course.
 For this reason, another important skill that will be developed in this course is the ability to provide critical feedback on written academic work, as well as to address comments and incorporate suggestions as and where appropriate.

-In summary, the course has the following objectives: